Skip to main content

 Next, let’s undo the Ternary Operator and turn it into an if statement.

 The ternary operator has expressions on each branch saving us the return statements.
+Here’s what the code looks like when we use an if statement instead:

 let c7 = (code) => {